iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-sonoff-dongle-flasher/DOCS.md

 ## Prerequisite

 Home Assistant Operating System must be running on iHost via an SD card to use this add-on. **SONOFF Dongle Flasher for iHost** add-on is specifically designed for use with the "**HA over iHost**" project, allowing users to update the onboard MG21 Zigbee firmware.
-[How to run Home Assistant Operating System on iHost?](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#readme)
+Learn [How to run Home Assistant Operating System on iHost?](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#readme)

 ## How to Install _SONOFF Dongle Flasher for iHost_ Add-on?